-Organizations also must designate a DPO if they constantly employ as a rule at least ten persons dealing with the automated processing of personal data (Section 38(1), BDSG).
+Organizations also must designate a DPO if they constantly employ at least 20 individuals who deal with the automated processing of personal data (Section 38(1), BDSG).

 The BSI standards urge organizations to assign accountability for information security to upper management and designate an information security officer or coordinator.
 Some sector-specific laws also include related requirements.
-For example, the TKG requires telecommunications providers to appoint a telecommunication security officer to assess risks and implement appropriate security measures, which may include cybersecurity controls (Section 109(4), TKG).
+For example, the TKG requires telecommunications providers to appoint a telecommunication security officer to assess risks and implement appropriate security measures, which may include cybersecurity controls (Section 166 (1), TKG).